awsdocs/aws-batch-user-guide/doc_source/specifying-sensitive-data-parameters.md

 You must use the Amazon ECS agent configuration variable `ECS_ENABLE_AWSLOGS_EXECUTIONROLE_OVERRIDE=true` to use this feature\.
 You can add it to the `./etc/ecs/ecs.config` file during container instance creation or you can add it to an existing instance and then restart the ECS agent\.
 For more information, see [Amazon ECS Container Agent Configuration](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html) in the *Amazon Elastic Container Service Developer Guide*\.

 To provide access to the AWS Systems Manager Parameter Store parameters that you create, manually add the following permissions as an inline policy to the execution role\.
 For more information, see [Adding and Removing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html) in the *IAM User Guide*\.
-+ `ssm:GetParameters`—Required if you are referencing a Systems Manager Parameter Store parameter in a task definition\.
++ `ssm:GetParameters`—Required if you're referencing a Systems Manager Parameter Store parameter in a task definition\.
-+ `secretsmanager:GetSecretValue`—Required if you are referencing a Secrets Manager secret either directly or if your Systems Manager Parameter Store parameter is referencing a Secrets Manager secret in a task definition\.
++ `secretsmanager:GetSecretValue`—Required if you're referencing a Secrets Manager secret either directly or if your Systems Manager Parameter Store parameter is referencing a Secrets Manager secret in a task definition\.
 + `kms:Decrypt`—Required only if your secret uses a custom KMS key and not the default key\.
 The ARN for your custom key should be added as a resource\.

 The following example inline policy adds the required permissions: